GLOBAL ECONOMY-Factory activity plunges as coronavirus shock deepens

 Policymakers across the globe have announced massive monetary and fiscal stimulus measures to try to mitigate the economic fallout from the pandemic, keep cash-starved businesses afloat and save jobs.
 But many measures have been short-gap steps to deal with the immediate damage to corporate funding and shore up banking systems amid worries of a credit crisis.

 The International Monetary Fund has said the pandemic was already driving the global economy into recession, calling on countries to respond with "very massive" spending to avoid bankruptcies and emerging market debt defaults.
-(Editing by Toby Chopra)
+(Editing by Toby Chopra and Andrea Ricci)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)